/

 This isn't just a "big merchant" problem anymore.
 Your numbers affect your acquirer, even if you're not over Visa's official limits.

-Even if you’re not near Visa’s published limits, you may not know you’re at risk until you get a notice from your processor.
+And here's the tricky part: even if you're not near Visa's published limits, you may not know you're at risk until you get a notice from your processor.
 Internal thresholds are usually stricter and not shared with merchants.

 Graph showing the impact of Chargeflow Alerts, with toggle switch turned on and a visual drop in dispute rate by 87.2%